 I know that every day we have thousands of staff members and contractors who have the opportunity to work side-by-side with people as we support them to pursue a life of possibilities.
 This is an incredible opportunity for us to make a real difference in the life of another person.
 Along with that awesome opportunity comes awesome responsibility because each of us makes decisions that affect individuals as well as the organization.

-Thank you for your partnership in creating a life of possibilities for people with intellectual disabilities.
+Thank you for your partnership in empowering people to live their best life.

-Linda Timmons

-Mosaic President | CEO
+Linda Timmons Mosaic President and CEO

 From the Compliance Department

 Dear Colleagues,